rachitnigam/rachitnigam.com/content/about.md

 +++

 Rachit{% footnote() %}
 *Pronunciation*: Ruh-chit.
-First syllable pronounced the same as the "ru" in russian.
-Most 'a's at the start of Indian names are actually 'u's.
+Rhymes with "crutch-it". 'a's at the start of many Indian names are actually 'u's.
 {% end %}
 Nigam is a PhD student studying computer science at Cornell University.
 He is a part of the [CAPRA][] and [PL@Cornell][pl-cornell] research groups and is advised by [Adrian Sampson][adrian].